Villanova-AI/villanova_developers/docs/villanova10/tutorials/consume/multitenancy.md

 Each tenant requires a dedicated Solr core or collection.
 Follow the [Solr tutorial](./solr.md#generate-the-core) to generate the core and schema for each secondary tenant.

 ### Database
-Each tenant requires a new database schema for the Entando tables related to the page structure, web content, widgets, etc. The following steps provide a way to export the schemas in a default installation using the Entando-generated PostgreSQL instance.
+Each tenant requires a new database schema for the Villanova tables related to the page structure, web content, widgets, etc. The following steps provide a way to export the schemas in a default installation using the Villanova-generated PostgreSQL instance.
 The exact commands will differ for external databases and other DBMS.

 1. Determine the name of your PostgreSQL pod (YOUR-POSTGRESQL-POD):
 ``` bash